fullstackfreelancer/ce_timeline/README.md

 https://simonkoehler.com/typo3-extensions/timeline-content-element

 ## Upgrade from version 3.xx to version 4.0.0
-No special things to keep in mind, just install and overwrite the extension.
+Just install and overwrite the extension.
 If you get an error in the frontend or backend, make sure your caches have been cleared.

 ## Installation
 Install the extension by downloading it in the extension manager or on https://extensions.typo3.org/extension/ce_timeline/.